appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/widget-actions/README.md

 The Appsmith framework allows triggering actions for widget events and inside JS Objects.
 There are functions to navigate to another page, show alert messages, open/close modals, and store data in local storage.

-Browse this section to learn about the different actions you can trigger on Appsmith.&#x20;
+Browse this section to learn about the different actions you can trigger on Appsmith.

 * [Store Value](/reference/appsmith-framework/widget-actions/store-value)
 * [Navigate To](/reference/appsmith-framework/widget-actions/navigate-to)